• Skip to primary navigation

 2. Campbell Hausfeld WS099001AV – Most Portable Welder

 The design is compact and lightweight.
-It weighs 8 ounces; thus, it can be carried from one place to the other with incredible ease.
+It weighs 8 ounces; thus, so you can carry it easily from one place to another.
 The handle on the welder offers a good grip and is very comfortable for welding.

 Another feature the Campbell Hausfeld WS099001AV has is the dual heat setting.
-With this feature, you can use the welder for your small repairs and small projects.
+With this feature, you can use the welder for your minor repairs and small projects.

 To protect you and to enhance durability, this welder comes with a thermal overload protection system.
 Thus when it gets too hot, it cuts out the power.
 Click here to see the best price.